eliezerchavez/agr-infra-azure/terraform/platform/open/README.md

 terraform apply -chdir=terraform/platform/open -var-file=vars/dev.tfvars -auto-approve
 ```

+Replace placeholders (`<platform>`, `<business_unit>`, `<env>`) with your specific configuration values.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

 ## Contributing

-Contributions to enhance module functionality or documentation are welcome.
+Contributions to enhance platform functionality or documentation are welcome.
 Please open an issue or submit a pull request with your suggestions.
 Remember to update tests as appropriate.

 ### Accepted Conventions